jekymin8232/vitalguardai-com/README.md

 <img width="222" height="234" alt="로빈후드" src="https://github.com/user-attachments/assets/c68319b7-a791-47c1-8301-693eb5bcabc0" />

 ### Robin Hood is not the villain.
 The real villains are the rich who never learned to give back.
 **Greed and selfishness lead to destruction.
 Every empire in history has ultimately fallen because of greed.
-Human civilization can achieve true prosperity only when people coexist and thrive together.**
+Human civilization can achieve true prosperity only when people coexist and thrive together.
+All humanity must prosper together.
+Every human being is equal, and every human life is precious.**

 # The Great $100 "Fundamentals matter most"
 ### Strong fundamentals never break down, no matter how much time passes.